Znunu/Aegis-Guides/SETUP.md

 7. *Zoom*

 ## Clone aegis
-To clone the aegis repository (download it down to your PC) you'll need either Git or GitHub Desktop
+To clone the aegis repository (download it down to your PC) you'll need either Git or GitHub Desktop.
+They can both be used to clone repositories with the former being command line and the latter offering a GUI.

 ### Using Git